influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

 Once the `alerts.log` results verify that it is working, change the `usage_idle` threshold back to a more reasonable level and redefine the task once more using the `define` command as shown above.

-Enable the task, so it can start processing the live data stream, with:
+5. Enable the task to start processing the live data stream:

 ```bash
 kapacitor enable cpu_alert
 ```

-Now alerts will be written to the log in real time.
+Alerts are written to the log in real time.

-To see that the task is receiving data and behaving as expected run the `show` command once again to get more information about it:
+To see that the task is receiving data and behaving as expected run the `show` command:

 ```bash
 $ kapacitor show cpu_alert